-Being a fisherman as long as I can remember I have used just about every type of rod there is.
+Being a fisherman as long as I can remember I have used just about every type of fishing rod there is.
 Now that I guide trips, I keep up with all the latest designs.

 Like many anglers I started out with a Zebco spincast rod and reel combo and as I gained experience I moved on to try many other types.

-Every rod is meant for specific types of fishing and we’ll go over that in our guide below.
+Every fishing rod is meant for specific types of fishing and we’ll go over that in our guide below.
 So if you’re looking for your first rod or just your next one, you’re in the right place!

 Best Fishing Rods